TheCedarPrince/thecedarprince.github.io/notes/08122022205622-assessing-phenotype-fairness.md

++++
-@def title = "Assessing Phenotype Definitions for Algorithmic Fairness"
-@def slug = "08122022205622-assessing-phenotype-fairness"
-@def tags = ["bibliography", "phenotype", "fairness", "metrics", "observational", "health", "research", "archive"]
-@def description = "A possible workflow for assessing fairness in the context of observational health studies"

-@def rss_title = "Assessing Phenotype Definitions for Algorithmic Fairness"
-@def rss_description = "A possible workflow for assessing fairness in the context of observational health studies"
-@def rss_pubdate = Date(2022, 8, 12)
+title = "Assessing Phenotype Definitions for Algorithmic Fairness" slug = "08122022205622-assessing-phenotype-fairness" tags = ["bibliography", "phenotype", "fairness", "metrics", "observational", "health", "research", "archive"] description = "A possible workflow for assessing fairness in the context of observational health studies" rss_title = "Assessing Phenotype Definitions for Algorithmic Fairness" rss_description = "A possible workflow for assessing fairness in the context of observational health studies" rss_pubdate = Date(2022, 8, 12)
++++

 Assessing Phenotype Definitions for Algorithmic Fairness